 Asked for comment by this newspaper, a Wells Fargo spokeswoman e-mailed a copy of the same statement posted in the bank's Twitter account.

 The Pastebin message said U.S. Bank's website would be targeted Wednesday, and PNC Financial Services' site on Thursday.
-The message said the attacks will begin at 2:30
+The message said the attacks will begin at 2:30 p.m.
+Greenwich mean time on each day and last for 8 hours, with more to follow until the movie is taken down.

 The Wall Street Journal reported that about 220 Wells Fargo customers had posted outage complaints on SiteDown as of Tuesday afternoon.
 Roughly 1,300 people used the same site to note outages on Chase and Bank of America last week, the newspaper reported.